Arkham Asylum: A Serious House on Serious Earth: Morrison's response

-The 15th anniversary edition reprinted the story which Morrison saw the opportunity of supplying the original script and adding annotations to reinforce every metaphors in the story.
-The annotated script revealed another conflicting factor between the two and that's McKean himself had personal inputs in the script's narrative structure.
-Some of the acts Morrison originally intended to include in the graphic novel were eventually excluded in the final product.
-One of the suggestions McKean made was removing Robin from the story as he thought mainly focusing the asylum's creepy interiors would be sufficient enough rather than adding unnecessary scenes that aren't taking place inside the mansion itself.
+Morrison was expecting the graphic novel's art to be in the same style as most comic book artists regularly illustrate, but McKean delivered fine art abstract rendering in his art which Morrison described as "doesn't have the most terrifying expressions of the real".
+The annotated script further revealed McKean himself had personal inputs in the story's narrative structure which he purposefully excluded some of the acts in order to accommodate his time spending in his illustrations.
+One of the suggestions McKean made was removing Robin from the story as he thought mainly focusing the asylum's uncanny interiors would be sufficient, rather than adding unnecessary scenes that did not take place inside the mansion itself.